Skip to main content Skip to page footer

 Similar to BayernLB and its Group subsidiaries DKB and BayernInvest, Real I. S. has also signed up to the principles of the UN Global Compact.
 In doing so, we are sending a clear signal for respecting and promoting fundamental human rights, fair working conditions, fighting corruption and promoting sustainable development.

-The ZIA Sustainability Code is a voluntary commitment by the German real estate industry.
-The Code sets out principles to which companies voluntarily commit and which are particularly relevant for sustainability positioning, i.e., anchoring sustainability into corporate value systems, structures and processes.
+The ZIA ESG Charta is a voluntary commitment by the German property industry.
+The ESG Charta contains environmental, social and governance principles to which ZIA members are committed and which are particularly relevant for the responsible, transparent positioning of corporate value systems, structures and processes.

 Real I.S. bears responsibility for liveable properties and neighbourhoods and is committed to the "Code for Social Impact Investing" of the Institute for Corporate Governance in the German Real Estate Industry (ICG).
 The Code represents the attitude and values of those who pursue social and societal goals in addition to ecological ones in the corporate context and in projects and who support the ICG in developing and implementing the right standards.